AstrobioMike/AstrobioMike.github.io/amplicon/dada2_workflow_ex.md

 **A huge thanks to [@saerobe](https://twitter.com/saerobe) for catching a slip-up I had in here before where it was *not* trimming off the reverse primers properly!**

 Now, on to doing them all with a loop, here is how we can run it on all our samples at once.
-Since we have a lot of samples here, I'm [redirecting](/bash/bash_intro#pipes-and-redirectors){:target="_blank"} the "stdout" (what's printing the stats for each sample) to a file so we can more easily view and keep track of if we're losing a ton of sequences or not by having that information stored somewhere – instead of just plastered to the terminal window.
+Since we have a lot of samples here, I'm [redirecting](/unix/wild-redirectors){:target="_blank"} the "stdout" (what's printing the stats for each sample) to a file so we can more easily view and keep track of if we're losing a ton of sequences or not by having that information stored somewhere – instead of just plastered to the terminal window.
 We're also going to take advantage of another convenience of cutadapt – by adding the extension `.gz` to the output file names, it will compress them for us.

->**NOTE:** We're not going to break down the loop here as we have other fish to fry, but if this looks confusing to you, then check out the pages on [bash basics](/bash/bash_intro){:target="_blank"} and [the wonderful world of loops](/bash/for_loops){:target="_blank"}.
+>**NOTE:** We're not going to break down the loop here as we have other fish to fry, but if this looks confusing to you, then check out the last section in the [Unix crash course](/unix/unix-intro){:target="_blank"} that focuses on [for loops](/unix/for-loops){:target="_blank"}!
 While odd-looking at first, little command-line loops like this are **extremely** powerful, and trust me, you can learn to leverage that power more quickly than you'd think!

 ```bash